realrajaryan/container/docs/command-reference.md

 ## Volume Management

 Manage persistent volumes for containers.
+Volumes can be explicitly created with `volume create` or implicitly created using anonymous volume syntax (`-v /path` without a source name).

 ### `container volume create`

-Creates a new volume with an optional size and driver-specific options.
+Creates a new named volume with an optional size and driver-specific options.

 **Usage**